I2PC/i2pc-backup/README.md

 ... no problem found.
 ```

+Note: Password must correspond to the Services GUI -> Properties -> Logon.

 You may also add cygwin to the path: System Properties -> Advanced -> Environment Variables -> Path -> Add "c:\cygwin64\bin"

 Run the "Services" GUI windows app to check that the "Cron daemon" task is running.